Try Premium+ free for 7 days. Sign up and start learning now.

-You may be thinking, “Why would I need a bunch of information on what are the right guitar strings for me to buy?
-I mean really… strings are strings, right?
+You may be thinking, “What difference does the type of guitar strings really have?
+Strings are strings, right?
 Aren’t they all the same?”

-There are some basic points regarding buying the best guitar strings that are applicable to every guitar type – electric, acoustic, classical, and even the bass.
+There are some basic points about buying the best guitar strings that apply to every guitar type: electric, acoustic, classical, and even bass guitar.
 Let’s take a few minutes to navigate the waters and make sure that you are keeping the right things in mind when you’re looking for the best guitar strings to use.

-Whenever you hear about the ‘gauge’ of a set of guitar strings, that means the actual thickness of the material the strings are made out of (more on that in a bit).
-It is typically expressed in terms of thousandths of an inch.
-For example, a very common thickness for the high E string on an electric guitar is 0.009” (expressed as ‘nine thousandths’).
-The progressively get thicker, with a common low E string thickness being 0.052”.
+Whenever you hear about the “gauge” of a set of guitar strings, that means the actual thickness of the material the strings are made out of.
+The thickness of guitar strings is typically expressed in terms of thousandths of an inch.
+For example, a very common thickness for the high E string on an electric guitar is 0.009” (expressed as “nine thousandths”).
+The strings get progressively thicker, with a common low E string thickness being 0.052”.

 Why would you choose a thinner gauge over a thicker one?
-It all depends on your playing style and the kind of tone you wish to get.
-Thinner strings are easier to bend on an electric, but they tend to sound brighter, and they are also susceptible to breaking easier.
+It all depends on your playing style and the kind of tone you wish to establish.
+Thinner strings are easier to bend on an electric guitar, but they tend to sound brighter.
+Thinner strings are also more susceptible to breaking when playing or tuning.

 Thicker strings will put more tension on your guitar’s neck due to the extra tension needed to bring the thicker material up to pitch.
 They also can be the exact opposite of thinner strings, being harder to bend and giving a warmer, thicker tone.

-It’s common for acoustic guitar strings to be thicker than electric ones, as you typically do not make many finger bends with them.
-Also, the additional thickness can help with adding volume as well.
+It’s common for acoustic guitar strings to be thicker than electric ones, as you typically don’t make many finger bends with them.
+The additional thickness can help add volume as well.

-All of these points also relate the same to bass strings, but those are much thicker than electric or acoustic strings.
+All of these points also apply to bass strings, but those are much thicker than electric or acoustic guitar strings.
 A typical bass string set has gauges ranging from 0.045” to 0.105”.

 Type (Winding Style)

-Most electrics and acoustics use roundwounds, and it’s common to find either types on a bass.
-That being said, flatwounds can be used on an electric – particularly if you play a lot of jazz.
+Most electric and acoustic guitars use roundwound strings, and it’s common to find either type on a bass.
+That being said, flatwounds can be used on an electric guitar – particularly if you play a lot of jazz.

 A relatively new technology for guitar strings are those that have a special type of coating on them.
-Coated strings are found mostly on electric and acoustic guitars as their main material is metal (as opposed to nylon); their main purpose is to extend the overall lifespan as older strings tend to sound lifeless over time.
+Coated strings are found mostly on electric and acoustic guitars as their main material is metal (as opposed to nylon).
+The main purpose of coating on a guitar string is to extend the overall lifespan as older strings tend to sound lifeless over time.

-They help to keep dirt and grime from building up and also really help to keep rusting and corrosion to a minimum.
+The coating helps to keep dirt and grime from building up while also helping to keep rusting and corrosion to a minimum.
 The tradeoff here is that coated strings can sound a bit duller, as the coating can slightly alter how a string vibrates.
 Price is a factor as well.
-It’s not uncommon to see a set of, for example, coated acoustic guitar strings that cost several times that of a standard uncoated set.
+For example, it’s not uncommon to see a set of coated acoustic guitar strings that cost several times that of a standard uncoated set.